How Home Helpers is Protecting You and Our Caregivers

 - Reporting on their family and others they may have come into contact with

-If the answers to any of these variables showcase any element of risk to our clients, that Caregiver is placed on a 14-day paid, quarantine.
-Home Helpers also stores all of this data, to look for any potential issues that could arise.
+If the answers to any of these variables showcase any element of risk to our clients, that Caregiver immediately notifies his/her supervisor and CDC guidelines are followed from that point.
+Home Helpers also stores all of this data, to look for any potential issues that could arise

 Once cleared to proceed with work, the Caregiver will come into the home, and immediately wash their hands.
 Throughout their time in the home you will see the Caregiver continue to wash their hands frequently, especially before and after preparing food, or providing personal care.
 According to the CDC, proper and frequent hand washing is the number one thing anyone care do in the prevention of this virus.

 At the End of Each Shift

 At the end of shift, Home Helpers Caregivers disinfect all frequently touched surfaces (doorknobs, counters, remotes, light switches) and wash their hands thoroughly before leaving the home.